o3de/o3de.org/content/docs/user-guide/components/reference/physx/prismatic-joint.md

-With the **PhysX Prismatic Joint** component, you can create a dynamic prismatic joint that constrains an entity to the joint keeping the same rotation but allowing to move freely along one axis.
+With the **PhysX Prismatic Joint** component, you can create a dynamic prismatic joint that constrains an entity to the joint, keeping the same rotation but allowing it to move freely along one axis.

 ## PhysX Prismatic Joint component properties